0

 A good soup is like a food miracle when you are feeling low or weak.
 It’s an anecdotal truth that we all recognize on some unspoken cultural level.
 There is a South American Proverb that says “Good broth will resurrect the dead.”

 While that statement is hyperbolic, we all know the feeling of having a cold or the flu and drinking a hot cup of broth with garlic and herbs.
 It melts away a cough or stuffy nose.
-There are antimicrobial phytonutrients in a good homebrew.
+There are antimicrobial phytonutrients in a good homebrew with added herbs.

 Modern Medicine